 The Registrar may exercise and shall perform the following power and duties (that is to say):

-(i) He may administer an oath and may take and receive the declaration of any person voluntarily making the same (in this Act called a “statutory declaration”).
+(i) He may administer an oath and may take and receive the declaration of any person voluntarily making the same (in this Act called a statutory declaration).

 (ii) He shall upon the direction of the Commissioner correct errors in the Register or in entries made therein or in duplicate certificates (in cases of paper titles) or instruments or graphics and may supply entries omitted to be made under the provisions of this Act; but in the correction of any such error in a paper medium he shall not erase or render illegible the original words or lines and shall affix the date on which such correction was made or entry supplied and initial the same; and in the correction of any such error in a digital medium the Registrar shall keep a permanent record of any words or lines to be deleted and the date on which the correction was made or the entry supplied and if correcting a digital title the Registrar shall cancel the duplicate certificate of title and may issue a new edition of the duplicate certificate of title in accordance with section 74B(2); and every error or entry so corrected or supplied shall have the like validity and effect as if such error had not been made or such entry omitted except as regards any entry made in the Register prior to the actual time of correcting the error or supplying the omitted entry.